crdrury/Unity-Rhubarb-Lip-Syncer/README.md

 ![Lip Syncer Editor GUI](https://user-images.githubusercontent.com/39220609/97245398-57963e80-17d1-11eb-8f12-5d563991add7.png)

 * **Parent Object-** Animated objects must be this object, or children of this object.
-The parent object must have an Animator attached to it.
+The animation should ultimately be applied to this object.
 * **Mouth Objects-** References to all game objects that have mouth shape keys for this animation.

 * **Source Audio-** Audio file containing the dialog to be lip synced.